Editorial note

 - Improve data collection and modeling around discontinuation

-- On the final day of the project, we received a response from Maryam Kaoje suggesting that “About 50% of the women discontinue the method for wanting to get pregnant again and 40% discontinue the method because they don’t want to continue to use any method of contraception and 10% want to test another method” (interview with Maryam Kaoje).
+- On the final day of the initial project in 2024, we received a response from Maryam Kaoje suggesting that “About 50% of the women discontinue the method for wanting to get pregnant again and 40% discontinue the method because they don’t want to continue to use any method of contraception and 10% want to test another method” (interview with Maryam Kaoje)

-- Going forward, we would suggest that LN use costs in Naira where possible, so that updates to the exchange rate apply throughout the model.
-Currently several costs are hard-coded in USD (e.g., cost per worker trained).
+- Going forward, use costs in Naira where possible, so that updates to the exchange rate apply throughout the model; currently several costs are hard-coded in USD (e.g., cost per worker trained)

-- Switching to a longer-release version of Sayana Press will increase cost-effectiveness all else equal, since it would require fewer doses and increase the productivity of Lafiya Sisters in reaching more women.
+- Switching to a longer-acting version of Sayana Press will increase cost-effectiveness all else equal, since it would require fewer doses and increase the productivity of Lafiya Sisters in reaching more women

-- We hope the model can be helpful in informing this decision.
+- We hope the model can be helpful in informing the benefits of switching, as they trade off against costs and availability

-- We are unclear whether there is a cost difference between the short vs. long-release versions and, as LN noted, whether there might be knock-on effects to other parts of the model (e.g., rate of discontinuation).
+- We are unclear whether there is a cost difference between the short vs. long-acting versions and, as LN noted, whether there might be knock-on effects to other parts of the model (e.g., rate of discontinuation)

 Uncertainty analysis